 The PFL program, the first of its kind in the nation, provides eligible workers with benefits for bonding with a new child or to care for a seriously-ill family member.
 Benefit amounts are the same as DI but are limited to six weeks.

-The DIB has more than 1,500 employees who serve internal (staff and other program branches) and many external customers such as California taxpayers, employers, claimants, medical communities, and voluntary plan administrators.
-DI claims management offices are located throughout the state and the PFL call centers and claims management office are located in Fresno.
+The DIB has more than 1,500 employees who serve customers such as California taxpayers, employers, claimants, medical communities, and voluntary plan administrators.
+DI claims management offices are located throughout the state and the PFL call centers and claims management office are in Fresno.
 Three call centers are dedicated to responding to DI calls and two call centers handle PFL customers.
-The DIB Central Office in Sacramento provides operational support to executive staff and field operations by developing policies, procedures, training materials, and coordinating efforts to obtain services from other EDD entities.
+The DIB Central Office in Sacramento supports executive staff and field operations by developing policies, procedures, and training materials, and coordinating services with other EDD programs.

-The Audit and Evaluation Division (A&ED) provides value-added services to the Director and executive staff through consultation services; survey, research, and statistical analysis services; and audit and evaluation services of departmental programs and processes.
-In addition, the Compliance Review Office within the A&ED ensures the Workforce Investment Act programs are administered in accordance to federal and State laws, regulations, policy directives, and Office of Management and Budget guidelines.
+The Audit and Evaluation Division (A&ED) provides value-added services to the director and executive staff through consultation services; survey, research, and statistical analysis services; and audit and evaluation services of departmental programs and processes.
+In addition, the Compliance Review Office within the A&ED makes sure the Workforce Innovation and Opportunity Act and Wagner-Peyser programs are administered in accordance to federal and state laws, regulations, policy directives, and Uniform Guidance guidelines.

-The Investigation Division (ID) conducts both internal and external investigations to determine if fraud or embezzlement against the EDD’s benefit programs has been committed.
-The ID also investigates allegations of criminal and administrative misconduct by EDD employees and/or vendors, as well as physical assault incidents and/or other acts and threats of violence against EDD employees, properties, customers, and vendors located on EDD properties.
+The Investigation Division (ID) conducts both internal and external investigations to determine if fraud or embezzlement was committed against the EDD’s benefit programs.
+The ID also investigates allegations of criminal and administrative misconduct by EDD employees or vendors, as well as physical assault incidents or other acts and threats of violence against EDD employees, properties, customers, and vendors located on EDD property.

 The Legislative and Intergovernmental Affairs Office (LIAO) develops legislative proposals and analyses and recommends departmental positions related to proposed and active legislation affecting EDD programs.
-The LIAO also serves as the primary contact for constituent inquiries from the Legislature, the Governor’s Office, and Congressional members on EDD matters related to EDD programs.
+The LIAO also serves as the primary contact for constituent inquiries from the Legislature and Congressional members on EDD matters.

-The Monitor Advocate Office ensures that migrant and seasonal farm workers receive equal employment services in both quality and quantity as all other customers.
+The Monitor Advocate Office makes sure that migrant and seasonal farm workers receive the same employment services as all other customers.